eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model/_index.md

 {{% alert title="Note" %}}
 A _Vehicle Model_ should be defined in its own package.
 This makes it possible to distribute the _Vehicle Model_ later as a standalone package and to use it in different _Vehicle App_ projects.

+The creation of a new vehicle model is only required if the vehicle signals (like sensors and actuators) defined in the current version of the [COVESA Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/) (VSS) is not sufficient for the definition of your vehicle API.
+Otherwise you could use the default vehicle model we geneated for you, see [Python Vehicle Model](https://github.com/eclipse-velocitas/vehicle-model-python) and [C++ Vehicle Model](https://github.com/eclipse-velocitas/vehicle-model-cpp).

 {{% /alert %}}

 ## Prerequisites